 How Our Balance System Works

-The balance system is designed to give you clear vision during motion, detect direction, and speed of movement.
+The balance system is designed to give you clear vision during motion as well as detect direction and speed of movement (acceleration).
 Its other job is to make tiny automatic adjustments to keep you steady on your feet.
 A basic understanding of how the balance system works helps in understanding why you can feel so sick when something goes wrong.

 Your brain uses signals from three body systems to help keep you balanced: